WINTER LEAGUE YOUTH RULES

 ADVISORY COMMITTEE:

-• The Advisory Committee has the power to review any instance that involves behavior, sportsmanship, code of conduct, or persistent rules violations.
+- The Advisory Committee has the power to review any instance that involves behavior, sportsmanship, code of conduct, or persistent rules violations.
 Advisory has full power to suspend, add to suspension, or take away suspension.
+The Advisory Committee can use the previous year's technicals, suspensions, etc to calculate further disciplinary action for an individual based on the committee’s judgment.
 This shall be interpreted as full and broad power.